Obu541/Restaurant-Order-Analysis/README.md

 # Restaurant-Order-Analysis
 This project explores and analyzes order data of **Taste of the World Cafe** focusing on customer purchases of the restaurant's new menu items between January and March 2023.
-The goal of this project is to identify which menu items are doing well and which are not, as well as to analyze customer preferences and make recommendations for improving restaurant operations.
+The goal of this project is to identify which menu items are performing well and which are not, as well as to analyze customer preferences and make recommendations for improving restaurant operations.

 🚀 **Project Overview**
 - The original dataset consists of **two tables**: